sagi-meltzer/video-transcript/README.md

 ## Pre-implemented code

-1. You should use our extention ability to generate subtitles, the extention can except event messages with the pre-made function *dispatchCustomEvent* with the event name *GENERATE_SUBTITLES_TASK* and the *videoSrc* in the data.
+1. You should use our extention ability to generate subtitles, the extention can accept event messages with the pre-made function *dispatchCustomEvent* with the event name *GENERATE_SUBTITLES_TASK* and the *videoSrc* in the data.

 Example usage: